tobimadehin/static-aks-app/README.md

 # AKS Application

-This project deploys a static web page to the Azure Kubernetes service.
+This project deploys a static web page with terraform to the Azure Kubernetes service.

 ## Deployment steps
 ### Pre-requisites